Selling Your Franchise: Maximize Value and Navigate the Transfer Process

 Also check your lease's assignment clause.
 Some leases require landlord approval for assignment, which adds another approval step beyond the franchisor.
 Handle this proactively.

 Many franchisors maintain resale programs that match sellers with pre-qualified buyers.
-You get access to buyers already approved for the brand and streamlined paperwork, but the franchisor may steer those buyers toward locations they’d rather sell.
+You get access to buyers already approved for the brand and a faster paperwork track, but the franchisor may steer those buyers toward locations they'd rather sell.
 You also lose control over how your unit is marketed.

 Franchise-specialized brokers charge 8-12% commission but bring buyer networks, marketing resources, and transaction experience.
 They handle advertising, buyer screening, and negotiation.
 The cost is significant — $24,000-$36,000 on a $300,000 sale — but brokers typically achieve higher sale prices than unrepresented sellers, which can offset their fee.